-Pre-Student Teaching Disposition/Criteria Successful WCSU candidates Belo w Standard 1 Developing 2 Proficient 3 Exemplary 4 Score/ Level positive change.
+Pre-Student Teaching Disposition/Criteria Successful WCSU candidates Below Standard 1 Developing 2 Proficient 3 Exemplary 4 Score/ Level positive change.
 Offers excuses/assigns blame to others (e.g., students, parents, colleagues, and supervisor) for negative results. improvements or revisions, and apply them to future performance.
 Is usually openmined and positive when receiving feedback from others; may need support and supervision in order to act on suggestions for change. apply them to future performances.
 Is open-minded and positive when receiving feedback from others.
 Demonstrates the ability to act on suggestions for change independently. future performances.
 Is open-minded and positive when receiving feedback from others.
 Demonstrates the ability to act on suggestions for change independently.
 In addition, shares what he/she has learned from the reflective process with colleagues and mentees.
-In Field Exem Cons Mode nstrates self-reflecti nunication (i.e. e-ma nplars istently solicits and u on and self-improvement, journals, ePortfolio selections is ses input and feedback (praxis), sharing insig submissions) 7.Demonstrate leadership in support of student learning: Initiative and Ability to Lead Candidate has difficulty connecting concepts and applications; candidate's opinions and talents are rarely, if ever, accepted and acted on by colleagues.
-Candidate sometimes draws connections between concepts and applications; candidate's opinions and talents are sometimes accepted and acted on by colleagues.
+In Field Exe Cor Mod nonstrates self-reflection nmunication (i.e. e-ma mplars nsistently solicits and u ion and self-improvem il, journals, ePortfolio s uses input and feedbac (praxis), sharing insig submissions) 7.Demonstrate leadership in support of student learning: Initiative and Ability to Lead Candidate has difficulty connecting concepts and applications; candidate's opinions and talents are rarely, if ever, accepted and acted on by colleagues.
 Candidate consistently draws connections between concepts and applications; candidate's opinions and talents are often accepted and acted on by colleagues.
 Candidate consistently draws connections between concepts and applications; candidate's opinions and talents are often accepted and acted on by colleagues.
-In addition, candidate actively seeks out leadership opportunities.
-OfferStays pts request to collabous to collabous to collaborate with others m discussions (no cha atting with friends)
+In addition, candidate actively seeks out leadership opportunities. • Offe epts request to collabers to collaborate with others om discussions (no cha atting with friends)

 Pre-Student Teaching Disposition/Criteria Successful WCSU candidates Belo ow Standard 1 Developing 2 Proficient 3 Exemplary 4 Score/ Level

 Demonstrates leadership

-SpeaConsCons In Field Exemplars
+In Field Exemplars